Teradata/dbt-teradata/README.md

 #### <a name="hash"></a>hash

 `Hash` macro needs an `md5` function implementation.
 Teradata doesn't support `md5` natively.
-You need to install a User Defined Function (UDF):
+You need to install a User Defined Function (UDF) and optionally specify `md5_udf` [variable](https://docs.getdbt.com/docs/build/project-variables).
+If not specified the code defaults to using `GLOBAL_FUNCTIONS.hash_md5`.
+See below instructions on how to install the custom UDF:
 1. Download the md5 UDF implementation from Teradata (registration required): https://downloads.teradata.com/download/extensibility/md5-message-digest-udf.
 1. Unzip the package and go to `src` directory.
 1. Start up `bteq` and connect to your database.